 What is Inflation?

-Inflation is both a burdensome prospect and a good thing for the economy (in moderation).
+Inflation is both a difficult prospect and a good thing for the economy (in moderation).
 While the purchasing power of a dollar might fall each year due to inflation, it also stimulates economic production and growth.
 When your dollar doesn’t go as far as it once did, you need to earn more to spend more.
-It’s part of the economic cycle that drives a capitalist economy forward.
+It’s part of the cycle that drives a capitalist economy forward.

 How Does Inflation Happen?

-Inflation occurs when the increase of monetary supply from central banks increases at a rate faster than the wealth accumulation of the country.
+Inflation occurs when the increase of monetary supply from central banks grows at a rate faster than the wealth accumulation of the country.
 Typically, the United States plans for 2-3% inflation each year as part of monetary policy.
 However, there are several types of inflation to consider, based on the catalyst:

 - Built-in inflation.
 As the price of some goods or services rise, other goods and services benchmarked against them will also rise.
 This generally occurs at a rate that’s faster than wage increases.